cv

 Hack Midwest 2024

-• Won (of over 300 developers), awarded $2,500, and noted for Best Enterprise-Scale Buisnesss Solution.
+• Won (of over 300 developers), awarded $2,500, and noted for Best Enterprise-Scale Business Solution.

 • Designed and built Badger Vision, an AI-powered assistive tool to help individuals with prosopagnosia (face blindness) by providing real-time audio cues for face identification and emotion recognition.